 What time should I be at the Fieldhouse before the commencement ceremony?

-Students should arrive no later than 1:00 p.m. at the check-in tables in front of Sage Union to make sure they are in proper order in the procession line.
-In the event of inclement weather, the check-in tables will be set up in Benincasa Hall.
-Students will receive call cards and a photograph information card.
-Call cards are color coded and list the name, degree type and line up assignment.
+Students should arrive no later than 1:00 p.m. at the check-in table in front of Trinity Gardens to make sure they are in proper order in the procession line.
+In the event of inclement weather, the check-in tables will be set up in the Fieldhouse.
+Students will receive a call/photograph information card.
+Call cards are color coded and list the name and degree type.
 Please keep the call cards on you at all times.
 Caps and gowns should also be worn to the line-up.
-Hoods should be carried over students’ left arms and tassels on the left side of caps.
+Hoods should be carried over students’ left arm and tassel on the left side of caps.
 Bring a safety pin/hairpin in case of emergency.
 Once you enter the line-up, we ask that you remain in line.
 Marshals will be on site to assist with line up assignments.